 When Safiyya Hosein, an avid reader and comics writer, started to get frustrated with how Muslim characters are represented in fictional stories, she decided to help change the narrative.

 Hosein, who is currently completing a study for her PhD in Communication and Culture from York and Ryerson University, is especially interested in the perceptions of female Muslim superheroes in the communities they represent, and how fictional representations affect real consumers.

 As a professional comics writer—with a piece in the latest Toronto Comics Anthology about two Muslim women that seek the help of a genie to save a local community centre—Hosein plans to publish a page of her official dissertation in comic form.

 Hosein’s study, which is funded by Partnership for Change: The RBC Immigrant, Diversity and Inclusion Project at Ryerson, is mainly centered around depictions of two Marvel Comics heroes: Dust from the X-Men series, who wears a niqab and can turn into living sand, and Ms. Marvel, a Muslim Pakistani-American shapeshifter.
-She recruited 10 participants between the ages of 18 to 28, mostly around Ryerson’s Toronto campus, through flyers and talks in classes.
+She recruited 10 participants between the ages of 18 to 28.
 She showed them a presentation about the two heroes, and interviewed them about their perceptions.